aosabook/500lines/interpreter/interpreter.markdown

         return byte_name, argument
 ```

 The next method is `dispatch`, which looks up the operations for a given instruction and executes them.
 In the CPython interpreter, this dispatch is done with a giant switch statement that spans 1,500 lines!
 Luckily, since we're writing Python, we can be more compact.
 We'll define a method for each byte name and then use `getattr` to look it up.
 Like in the toy interpreter above, if our instruction is named `FOO_BAR`, the corresponding method would be named `byte_FOO_BAR`.
 For the moment, we'll leave the content of these methods as a black box.
 Each bytecode method will return either `None` or a string, called `why`, which is an extra piece of state the interpreter needs in some cases.
-These return values of the individual instruction methods are used only as internal indicators of interpreter state --- don't confuse these with return values from executing frames.
+These return values of the individual instruction methods are used only as internal indicators of interpreter state&mdash;don't confuse these with return values from executing frames.

 ```python